georgestanley/Spelling-Error-DeepNLP/project-spelling-error-detection.md

 <li>Observations:</li>
 <ul>
 <li><b>Does Context really Matter ?</b></li>
-As seen from the results in Section 7 and on playing with the console (or webapp), one can easily see that having context improves the score.
+<p>As seen from the results in Section 7 and on playing with the console (or webapp), one can easily see that having context improves the score.
 However, let us compare some examples from the test dataset.
 <p>Consider the incorrectly spelt word understant.
 The Non-context classifier classified it as Negative (i.e. no error detected).
 However, when passed as a contextual sentence 'We dont understant each other', the Semi-Character Classifer classifier it as Positive whereas the one-hot based classifier classified it as Negative.